Laezor/biorand-seed/README.md

 ## Prerequisites

-- PowerShell 5.1 or higher
+- PowerShell 5.1 or higher (recommended to have powershell 7)
 - A Biorand account
 - Resident Evil game(s):
   - Resident Evil 4 Remake